Brampton is a small market town in Cumbria, near Hadrian's Wall and services the surrounding rural district.

-The club normally allows the admittance of non-members, who pay a higher admittance fee.
+The club allows the admittance of non-members, who pay a higher ticket price.

 The club will facilitate events for other groups e.g. charities.
 A minimum standard fee is chargeable but profits from such events may be donated to the group involved at the discretion of the committee.

 In 2008 the club received a grant of £10,000 from the National Lottery Fund; this money allowed the club to purchase its own sound and projection equipment giving it independence and the ability to operate at different locations if necessary.
 In 2011 a further £5,000 was raised with the aid of various funding groups for the purchased of a large, motorised screen.
 Those groups contributing are acknowledged on the club's publicity posters.

 Wherever possible, club members are kept in touch with club activities and events by email and through the website and facebook.

 In 2009 Brampton was voted the Best New Film Society of the Year by the internationally renowned, British Federation of Film Societies.
 In 2011 the club was awarded a Distinction for its marketing achievements and a Commendation for its programming, also by the Federation.
 The club was also voted one the three 'happiest' film clubs in the land by the film distribution company, Filmbank.

 In 2013, Eric Griffiths, (Chair 2007-2014) of the club was nominated for outstanding contribution by one individual.

 On 5th April 2013 the club was proud to achieve its 100th film screening.